The Climate Pledge rating

-The climate pledge rating helps you to identify if companies adress the climate crisis in their practices
+The climate pledge rating helps you to identify if companies address the climate crisis in their practices

 What is a “climate pledge rating”?